 For a clean and hand press at the end of the season or as needed, we soak your bespoke garments in siloxane dry cleaning fluid for about 5 to 7 minutes.
 Soaking means no tumbling for 30 to 45 minutes in a dry cleaning machine.
 Siloxane means a crystal clear, odorless, dermatologically friendly, chemically inert (non-dye stripping) dry cleaning fluid that’s so gentle you can (legally) wash your hands and face in it.

-Then we extract the dry cleaning fluid for about a minute and dry for about two minutes (this step does involve tumbling but your bespoke garments are individually contained within special net bags and the tumbling action, measured in RPMs, is reduced to the minimum).
+Then we extract the dry cleaning fluid for about a minute and dry for about 2 to 3 minutes (this step does involve tumbling for about 2 to 3 minutes but your bespoke garments are individually contained within special net bags and the tumbling action, measured in RPMs, is reduced to the minimum).

 Finally, we remove and hang dry.